 Think “museum,” and the first things that come to mind are iconic T-Rex displays of your childhood, or heist and adventure movies (think: The Mummy Returns, Thomas Crown Affair, and National Treasure).

 But unlike the relics inside, museums are evolving – just like the humans who create and visit them.
-Gone are the old days when only the elite could access museums, and the idea of exhibits being all “no touch, no photograph” spaces.
+Gone are the old days when only the elite could access museums.
+We remember the idea of exhibits being all “no touch, no photograph” spaces.
 Mid-pandemic, many people are hungry for meaningful connection in in-person spaces, including museums.

-Today’s museumgoers don’t just want to fog up glass cases while peering at ancient artifacts (under the glare of a watchful security guard, no less).
+Today’s museumgoers don’t just want to fog up glass cases.
+All while they peer at ancient artifacts (under the glare of a watchful security guard, no less).
 Interactive, inclusive museums increasingly look for ways to foster human connection and curiosity.
 Just ask Tabitha Jacques, our trainer for the Deaf-Friendly Museum Training, deaffriendly Consulting’s latest offering in a growing suite of industry-specific training programs.

 The contrasting experiences inspired Jacques to set up ASL-led tour programs in D.C., eventually becoming appointed director of NTID’s Dyer Arts Center (which houses state-of-the-art galleries showcasing art by deaf students, alumni, and renowned artists).

-In this new museum training, Jacques leads 5 modules for museum administrators and employees to learn simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.
+In this new museum training, Jacques leads 5 modules for museum administrators and employees.
+She teaches simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.

-The training is presented in American Sign Language, with voice-overs and captions available for all content.
+Jacques presents the training in American Sign Language, with voice-overs and captions available for all content.

 Access: Beyond mere ADA compliance, a value-add with “cultural bridges”

 First things first: are museums legally required to be accessible for disabled visitors?
 YES!
 The Americans with Disabilities Act requires museums of all sizes and budgets to be accessible to visitors with disabilities.
-Privately operated museums are required under the ADA public accommodations Title III, while state or local government-run museums are covered under Title II.
+Privately operated museums are required under the ADA public accommodations Title III.
+State or local government-run museums are covered under Title II.

 Also, museums that receive federal funding must also follow Section 504 of the Rehabilitation Act.